-Over the last three weeks we have looked at money and its deception.
-We started out by asking 'Who is our God'.
+Over the last few weeks we have looked at money and its deception.
+We started by asking 'Who is our God'.
 Exploring what Jesus meant when he said that you cannot serve God and money.
 Then we looked at using money well.
-How we might make money our servant not our master, avoiding greed and covetousness, using money in a way that blesses God, others and ourselves.
-Last week Gary explored the practicalities of giving, explaining that God loves a cheerful giver; helping us to think about how much of our money we should give away, to whom and in what way.
-I know what Gary said last week certainly gave me cause to re-examine our giving and whether we have become complacent and self-satisfied with what and how we give.
+How we might make money our servant not our master, using money in a way that blesses God, others and ourselves.
+Last week Peter explored the practicalities of giving; helping us to think about how much of our money we should give away, to whom and in what way.

-Today we are going to be thinking about how we live with money.
-As Gary has already suggested there are only three things we can do with money; spend it, save it or give it away; for as Paul tells us in 1 Timothy six verse seven 'we brought nothing into the world, so that we can take nothing out of it;'.
+Today we will be thinking about how we live with money.
+There are three things we can do with money; spend it, save it or give it away; for as Paul tells us in 1 Timothy six verse seven 'we brought nothing into the world, so that we can take nothing out of it;'.
 But before we begin to explore how we might live with money in a way that honours God, I want to be very honest with you and confess that I find talking about money in church difficult and uncomfortable.
-So imagine how I felt when I realised that I was going to have to prepare a sermon as part of money month.
-I guess that Gary is now feeling quite anxious about what I am going to say next!

-I don't find it difficult to talk about this because I don't believe that all that we have and all we are comes from God and that we are merely stewards of his bounty.
-On the contrary, I know this to be true because of how God has blessed us during the difficult times in our married life, especially when Philip was made redundant some years ago and was unable to find another job in the City.
-Rather, I find it difficult because of my very British reserve which believes that money matters should be private.
+Not because I don't believe that all that we have and all we are comes from God and that we are merely stewards of his bounty.
+But rather, I find it difficult because of my very British reserve which believes that money matters should be private.
 I also know from past experience when I feel uncomfortable about something this is God's way of telling me that this is something that needs my attention; that I need to spend time prayerfully considering my motives and my actions.

-I am sure I am not alone in feeling this way and it is my prayer that this discomfort will be alleviated as we use the lens of our readings this morning to explore what approach we should take to how we spend, save or give away our money and how we can keep all three in balance.
+I am sure I am not alone in feeling this way and it is my prayer that this discomfort will be eased as we use the lens of our readings this morning to explore what approach we should take to how we spend, save or give away our money and how we can keep all three in balance.
 How do we live well with money in practice?
-How do we live day to day life avoiding anxiety, idolatry or envy where money is concerned?

 I suggest that one way is to remember Jesus' answer to the lawyer, "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind."
 This is the greatest and first commandment.
 And a second is like it: "You shall love your neighbour as yourself."
 We are to love God with all our heart, all our soul and all our mind; in other words we are to love God with all that we are and all that we have and that includes our money and how we use it.
 These two commandments are the basic tenets or our faith and a summary of God's call on our life.
 So we need to ask ourselves the question; are we using our money as well as all our other gifts and abilities to love God and to love one another?
 Perhaps an alternative title for today rather than 'living with money' might be 'loving with money'.
-We have already defined some guiding principles: we are to enjoy good things as part of God's creation, but we're not to be self-indulgent.
-Jesus tells us to store up treasures in heaven not on earth.
-We are to love God and others with our money, rather than loving ourselves.